From Rainforest to Coast: Community Medicine (2-week Intensive)

 This program offers a unique opportunity to explore community-based medicine in a variety of settings, from the delivery of healthcare in a big urban environment, to a small public primary healthcare clinic at the edge of the rainforest.
 Learn how communities in Guayaquil, Ecuador’s most vibrant and populated city, and Puyo, a small city on the Amazon rainforest in the province of Pastaza, are addressing their most pressing health challenges including chronic, infectious, and vector-borne diseases, all while improving your Spanish and gaining insights into public health realities in Ecuador.
 Be immersed in local communities and collaborate in existing initiatives that prevent and promote their wellbeing.

 Primary Healthcare Clinics- Located downtown Guayaquil, these clinics offer free or low cost services to patients without health insurance.
 Services include detection and treatment of chronic and acute diseases like hypertension, diabetes, asthma and arthritis.
-Join local physicians, community health workers, and/or nurses and partake in physical exams, patient histories, and community interventions, including oral health campaigns.
+Shadow local physicians, community health workers, and/or nurses they engage in physical exams, patient histories, and community interventions, including oral health campaigns.

 Vector Control Center- This under-funded public center is responsible for combating malaria and other vector-borne diseases in Guayaquil, covering a vast area of the coastal province of Guayas.
 The Center compiles malaria, dengue and chagas statistics, researches outbreaks, performs laboratory activities, and educates the community on various vector-borne diseases.
-Actively participate in the Center’s activities, including home visits to contribute to the prevention and promotion of health.
+Engage with the Center’s staff as they conduct home visits to contribute to the prevention and promotion of health.

 In Guayauquil, participants stay with homestay families, chosen and screened by the CFHI Local Coordinator.
 Homestays are located in a middle class residential neighborhood.
 In Puyo homestays are generally located near the main square with easy bus access to clinical rotations.
 In some cases CFHI participants may be housed with others in the same homestay but participants will never share a bed.

 Homestays provide a unique opportunity to learn about local culture and practice Spanish skills on a daily basis in an informal setting.
 Accommodation includes two meals a day and laundry once a week.
 At the welcome orientation participants will be instructed on recommended transportation from homestays to clinical rotations and getting around the city.